sampersand/mviz/README.md

 hello^Dworld, how are you? ??M-^_M-^QM-^M
 ```

+In addition, `p` by default adds a "standout marker" to escaped characters (by default, it inverts the foreground and background colours), so they're more easily distinguished at a glance.

+# How it works
+The way `p` works at a high-level is pretty easy: Every character in an input is checked against the list of patterns, and the first one that matches is used.
+If no patterns match, the character is checked against the "default pattern," and if that doesn't match, the character is printed verbatim.

+To simplify the most common use-case of `p`, where only the "escaping mechanism" (called an "ACTION"; see below) is changed, a lot of short-hand flags (such as `-x`, `-d`, etc.) are provided to just change the default action.

+`p` is broken into three configurable parts: The encoding of the input data, the "charsets" to match against the input data, and the ac

+# Actions

 # Encodings

-# How it works
-The way `p` works at a high-level is pretty easy: Every character in an input is checked against the list of escapes.
+The way `p` works at a high-level is pretty easy: Every character in an input is checked against the list of patterns, where the
+.
 If it matches, the first escape that matches is used.
 Otherwise, the char is printed verbatim.
 In list form:

+# How it works
 1. Is the byte/character illegal in the given encoding (eg byte `0xC3` in UTF-8)?
 If so, print the escape.